garth/EmptyBox/cerebral/markdown/testing.md

 }
 ```

 In this case we don't need to use `output` or `services` so these parameters not declared.
-We expect that the `input` will have a `value` property set to either `true` or `false` which will then be set on the cerebral model via the given `state` object.
+We expect that the `input` will have a `value` property set to either `true` or `false` which will then be set on the cerebral controller state via the given `state` object.
 So to test this we simply need to mock the `state` object and pass in the `input` data to the action.
-Because our `state` object is mocked there is no central state to test, so we going to put our asserts inside the mock `set` method instead.
+Because our `state` object is mocked there is no central state to test, so we're going to put our asserts inside the mock `set` method instead.

 ```javascript
 // Ideally your assertion library should support counting the number of assertions made,